IRISH CHAMBER ORCHESTRA

 We continue to work with the extraordinary Hungarian conductor Gábor Tákacs Nagy (Principal Artistic Partner) and the multi-talented clarinettist and composer Jörg Widmann (Principal Guest Conductor/Artistic Partner), in presenting a combined vision with two very distinctive styles of programming.
 Gábor Tákacs Nagy (Principal Artistic Partner) opens a new book on Haydn and throughout the season, visits land-mark chapters covering the composer’s life and some of his most influential symphonies.
 Jörg Widmann (Principal Guest Conductor/Artistic Partner) continues his personal journey performing all the Mendelssohn symphonies alongside some of his most innovative compositions.

 Since September 2010, the orchestra has visited 27 venues across 14 counties, nationwide.
 This is in addition to its regular concert season which runs in Limerick and Dublin (September – April annually, another 14 concerts approx.).
 In the past the orchestra has toured with success across Europe, Australia, South Korea, China and the US.
 Recent acclaimed appearances at the Rheingau and Lichfield music festivals alongside a 13-venue US tour with James Galway has raised the orchestra’s profile even more.
-Next year, the orchestra has already planned three performances in Germany in 2014, at the Heildelberg Spring International Music Festival (April), the Wurzburg Mozartfest (June), and at the Kurhaus, Wiesbaden (December), with Jörg Widmann.
+The orchestra has planned three performances in Germany in 2014, at the Heidelberg Spring International Music Festival (April), the Wurzburg Mozartfest (June), and at the Kurhaus, Wiesbaden (December), with Jörg Widmann.

 As ever, the ICO collaborates with some of the finest international guest soloists in its 2013/14 season including Istvan Vardai Cello, JoAnn Falletta Conductor and Tabea Zimmerman Viola.
 As always, Irish artists are very much to the fore – James Galway, Ailish Tynan Soprano and Michael McHale Piano add to the illustrious line-up.
 The orchestra has enjoyed fruitful relationship over the years with an array of Irish composers and this year, Berlin-based Garrett Sholdice has been commissioned to write a piano concerto which will be performed by rising young star, Michael McHale.